department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 ---
 layout: page-breadcrumbs.html
+template: detail-page
 title: Health Care Benefits Eligibility
+display_title: Eligibility
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
-template: 1-topic-landing
-showactionbar: false
+collection: healthcare
+order: 1
 relatedlinks:
+  - heading: Other VA Benefits
+    links:
     - url: /disability-benefits/eligibility
       title: Disability Benefits Eligibility
       description: "Have an illness or injury that was caused by—or got worse because of—your active military service?
 Find out if you can get disability compensation (monthly payments) from VA."
     - url: /track-claims
       title: Check Claim Status
       description: "Track the status of your disability claim."
 ---

 <div class="va-introtext">